yegor256/qulice/README.md

 installed in Windows your PATH should contain something like `C:\Program Files\Java\jdk1.8.0\bin`).

+The path to license has to be declared in the following format:
+`file:${basedir}/LICENSE.txt`, it's the default value, one can use any full path instead of `${basedir}`.

 Read this short summary of [typical mistakes](https://github.com/tpc2/qulice/wiki/mistakes) you may encounter in your project.
 Qulice can't catch them, that's why this wiki page...